Madrid Principles: History

 On 19 March 2016, in his speech President of Azerbaijan Ilham Aliyev openly accused the Minsk Group Co-Chairs of provocation against Azerbaijan and stated that Azerbaijan's confidence in their activities had been completely undermined.

-In August 2016, the Armenian National Committee of America (ANCA)—the U.S. Armenian lobby organization—launched a campaign against the Madrid Principles, claiming that because the Madrid Principles were based on the Helsinki Final Act, they were "reckless" and "undemocratic"; the ANCA called for the Obama Administration to reject them.
+In August 2016, the Armenian National Committee of America (ANCA)—the U.S. Armenian lobby organization—launched a campaign against the Madrid Principles, claiming that because the Madrid Principles were based on the Helsinki Final Act, they were "reckless" and "undemocratic"; the ANCA called for the Obama administration to reject them.

-In 2018, Armenia’s prime minister and Azerbaijan’s president opened the first military hotline.
+In 2018, Armenia's prime minister and Azerbaijan's president opened the first military hotline.
 The following year, talks produced a joint statement that appeared to prepare for a treaty.

 The failure of the Madrid Principles to progress is seen as having contributed to the 2020 Nagorno-Karabakh conflict.

 During the 2020 Nagorno-Karabakh conflict, on 2 October, the OSCE Minsk Group issued a joint statement strongly condemning the violence in Nagorno-Karabakh conflict zone and against targets outside the Nagorno-Karabakh Line of Contact and expressing alarm mounting civilian casualties.
 The Co-Chairs called on the parties to fully respect their international obligations to protect civilians.
-The Co-Chairs also stressed that external parties' involvement in the escalating violence was threatening efforts to achieve a enduring peace.
+The Co-Chairs also stressed that external parties' involvement in the escalating violence was threatening efforts to achieve an enduring peace.
 The Call also reiterated the need for an immediate ceasefire and the resumption of "substantive negotiations, in good faith and without preconditions".
 The Co-Chairs also called urgently for an immediate humanitarian ceasefire to enable the repatriation of remains of fallen servicemen in coordination with the OSCE and ICRC.

 Principles

 In July 2009, within the framework of the G8 summit in L'Aquila, Italy, the three leaders of the OSCE Minsk Group Co-Chair countries, Medvedev, Obama, and Sarkozy, released a statement urging the presidents of Armenia and Azerbaijan, Serzh Sargsyan and Ilham Aliyev, to "resolve the few differences remaining between them and finalize their arrangement on these Basic Principles".

-According to that statement, the Basic Principles for the settlement of the Nagorno-Karabakh conflict are based on the Helsinki Final Act (1975) principles of Non-Use of Force, Territorial Integrity, and the Equal Rights and Self-Determination of Peoples.
+According to that statement, the Basic Principles for the settlement of the Nagorno-Karabakh conflict were based on the Helsinki Final Act (1975) principles of Non-Use of Force, Territorial Integrity, and the Equal Rights and Self-Determination of Peoples.

 The above-mentioned document also revealed six key elements for the settlement: